- Home

 Set against the backdrop of one of Belfast’s most beautiful and iconic buildings, the City Hall, the Belfast Christmas Market brings plenty of seasonal joy to the Northern Irish capital.
 The City Hall is an attraction in its own right, with ornate sculptures dotted around the grounds.

 The wooden stalls offer a wide range of artisan treats and products – but this is a Christmas market with a distinctly international flavour.
-At the outdoor food court, you can sample cuisines from 32 nationalities, including continental cheeses, glühwein, Spanish paella, and Dutch pancakes.
+At the outdoor food court, you can sample cuisines from around the world, including continental cheeses, glühwein, and Italian chocolates.
 There’s even a stall selling exotic meats like ostrich, wild boar, and crocodile burgers!

 But there are plenty of local traders too – and the Northern Irish spirit is everywhere.
 If you get chilly, you can warm yourself up in Lavery’s traditional Irish bar, where you can sip local beer and enjoy live music.